ds-harnish/Portfolio/content/_index.md

   - block: about.biography
     id: about
     content:
-      title: Bio
+      title: Hello there!  👋
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
   - block: skills
     content:
-      title: These are my Skills
+      title: Skills
       text: ''
       # Choose a user to display skills from (a folder name within `content/authors/`)
       username: admin